Sid110307/Sid110307/README.md

 # Hi there 👋 - I'm Siddharth Praveen Bharadwaj

-I'm a programmer based in India, passionate about:
+I'm a full-stack and systems programmer based in India, passionate about:

 - 🚀 **Embedded systems** and low-level programming
 - 🖥️ **Operating systems** and emulation